 Educators are able to get rapid feedback by watching how the children engage and react.
 While playing a game, children also have the freedom to make mistakes without any major consequences of physical or mental harm.
 They can experiment in a safe environment while playing games.
 Any mistakes that are made can be discussed in a group setting afterward.
 This allows students to reflect on what they did and perhaps change their strategy for the next time.

 Each time children play the same game, they perform cognitive actions such as recalling the rules, keeping track of hazards and remembering how the sequence of play works.
 Kids utilize their strategic thinking skills, including using logic to make sound decisions and to plan ahead by making predictions about what might happen next.

 Children also develop strong problem solving skills.
 They will need to think quickly on the spot without being able to hesitate, which is a skill that will serve them throughout their lives.
 Learners also learn how to think creatively and plan out their moves a few steps ahead.
-The game-based learning environment results in higher retention rates compared to book learning.
+Educational games can result in higher retention rates compared to book learning.

 Digital literacy is also present in gaming and is an important skill for a lifetime of technology use.
 The Global Digital Citizen Foundation found that students need to acquire basic skills such as problem solving, developing creativity, analytic thinking and collaboration with others.
 Other important skills kids must have in the digital age include strong communication skills, ethics and accountability.

 Educational games allow kids to practice and develop physical skills such as hand-eye coordination.
 They can also work on spatial skills and fine motor skills.
 Interactive games help kids to do this in an integrated learning environment.

 Game-based learning allows kids to develop cognitive, social and physical skills simultaneously.
 This learning enhances essential life skills like cooperation and teamwork.
 The knowledge and skills acquired through game-based learning are retained longer than information from other learning methods.